UKCloud/documentation/articles/draas/draas-gs.md

 Hyper-V | Generation 1 & 2
 **Disaster Recovery as a Service** | &nbsp;
 **Connectivity** | &nbsp;
-Full Duplex Internet connection | 5Mb/s minimum
+Full duplex internet connection | 5Mb/s minimum
 IPsec VPN | NA

 For a complete list of hypervisor features supported when using DRaaS, see the [Interoperability Matrix for All Zerto Software Versions](http://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Replication%20Operability%20Matrix.pdf).